nikic/nikic.github.com/_posts/2011-12-12-How-big-are-PHP-arrays-really-Hint-BIG.markdown

 {% endhighlight %}

 As you can see Zend only adds a union on top of it, which consists of two pointers.
-As you hopefully remember the size of a union is the size of it's largest component: Both union components are pointers, thus both have a size of 8 bytes.
+As you hopefully remember the size of a union is the size of its largest component: Both union components are pointers, thus both have a size of 8 bytes.
 So the size of the union is 8 bytes too.

 If we add that on top of the 24 bytes we already have we get 32 bytes.
 Multiply that by the 100000